 Note: HDMI Example Design is only available for KC705, KCU105, ZC706 and ZCU102 development boards.

-Note: Ensure to update both IP and SW driver version when migrating designs to Vivado & SDK 2017.1.
-Failing to do so will cause compilation errors in SDK project.
+Note: Ensure to update both IP and SW driver version when migrating designs to the latest version of Vivado and SDK.
+Failing to do so causes compilation errors in SDK project.

 DisplayPort VPHY Example Design